-In 2021, 107 surveyors comprising 36 people units spent 323.66 total hours (158.75 hours by car, 101.25 hours by ski, 33.5 hours on snowmobile, 23.16 hours walking on foot, and 7 hours by snowshoe) surveying for the Moose Day survey.
-The total effort (effort per people unit) was 159.975 hours.
+In 2022, 105 surveyors comprising 46 people units spent 346 total hours (159.5 hours by car, 133.5 hours by ski, 23 hours on snowmobile, 10 hours walking on foot, and 20 hours by snowshoe) surveying for the Moose Day survey.
+The total effort (effort per people unit) was 166.95 hours.

-In addition to trained Nature Mappers, agency biologists representing Grand Teton National Park, Bridger-Teton National Forest, and Wyoming Game and Fish Department participated in the Moose Day survey.
+In addition to trained Nature Mappers, agency biologists representing Grand Teton National Park, Bridger-Teton National Forest, Teton Conservation District, and Wyoming Game and Fish Department participated in the Moose Day survey.
 Staff and board members of the Jackson Hole Wildlife Foundation also participated.

-Volunteer participation has risen through the years, with 2021 breaking the record for highest participation in the event ever (Figure 8).
+Volunteer participation has risen through the years, with 2022 having the second highest participation in the event ever (Figure 8).

 Figure 8.
 The number of volunteers which have participated in Moose Day has risen throughout the years.
-2021 had record participation with 107 volunteers.
+2022 had the second highest participation in the event ever with 105 volunteers.